kam193/assemblyline-services/README.md

 It tries to set as much as possible tags, and respect safelisting to avoid unnecessary operations.

 Supported heuristics:

 - external HTTP/non-HTTP connections,
 - data exfiltration threshold (based on total data sent out).

 ### Python Magic

 Designed to help with analysis of Python artifacts.
 Currently supported:

 - unpacking PyInstaller executables (using [pyinstxtractor-ng](https://github.com/pyinstxtractor/pyinstxtractor-ng)),
 - decompyling Python bytecode (.pyc) (using [Decompyle++](https://github.com/zrax/pycdc)),
 - extracting declared dependencies and matching them against configurable lists of suspicious and malicious packages,

+### Semgrep

+Service using [Semgrep](https://semgrep.dev) OSS to analyze code for malicious activity.
+Currently in the alpha stage.

 ### Simple Downloader